 Facilitate & Support

 - Facilitate and endorse collaboration between teams by promoting participation in kaizen to solve cross-functional problems.

 - Give them information, resources, and better work environments to ensure success.

 - Provide the right continuous improvement support system.
-Examples of this are training schedules, suggestion programs, quality circles, daily improvements, and the right compensation systems.
+For example, provide training schedules, suggestion programs, quality circles, daily improvements, and fair compensation systems.

 - Understand and support the team all the time, regardless they succeed or not.
-Show them that in continuous improvement you win, or you learn.
+Moreover, show that in continuous improvement, you win, or you learn.

 - Not everybody learns at the same pace, be patient and empathic.
-Help them to achieve what they believe is not possible, and to trust their own skills.
+Help the team to achieve what they believe is not possible.
+Also, to trust their skills.

 Practicing Servant Leadership